vidbina/vidbina.github.io/_drafts/creole-computer-language.markdown

 {% endhighlight %}

-During a half-hour stroll I just figured that we could introduce the concept of contexts in our language.
-Within the implementation of a object the implicit subject is always ```self``` unless one specified one explicitly.
+During a half-hour stroll I just figured that we could introduce the concept of contexts in our language which isn't much different from the concept of a class.
+Within the implementation of a object the implicit the subject is always ```self``` unless specified otherwise.

     as a cop
-      upon meeting a robber, arrest him
+      upon meeting a robber,
+        arrest!
+      upon meeting a civilian,
+        greet!
+      upon arrest,
+        recite the rights to the perp
+        then take the perp into custody.
-      upon witnessing a felony in progress, request backup upon arrest, recite the rights to the perp then take the perp into custody
+      upon witnessing a felony in progress,
+        request backup.
-      upon shots fired, draw weapon
+      upon shots fired,
+        draw weapon.
-      upon shot at, shoot back
+      upon shot at,
-      upon confrontation, greet
-      upon being greeted, greet
+        shoot back.

+Let's look at the cop context from the perspective of traditional OOP programming.

+{% highlight ruby %}
+class Cop
+  def meet(person)
+    greet! if person.is_a?
+Civilian
+    arrest! if person.is_a?
+Robber end

+  def arrest
+    recite_rights and take_into_custody
+  end

+  def recite_rights
+    puts 'you have the right...'
+  end

+  def take_into_custody
+    # ...
+  end
+end
+{% endhighlight %}

     as a superhero
       upon meeting a villain, kick ass